ufcpp/NonCopyableAnalyzer/readme.md

 # NonCopyableAnalyzer

 Some kind of structs should not be copied (especially mutable structs).
-This package contains an analyzer for such a structs.
+This package contains an analyzer for such a struct.

 NuGet: [https://www.nuget.org/packages/NonCopyableAnalyzer/](https://www.nuget.org/packages/NonCopyableAnalyzer/)